ungolof/surv_mis_data/README.md

 # surv_mis_data
-Code used in Survival analysis of pension scheme mortality when data are missing (F. Ungolo et. al. (2019 SAJ)).
+Code used in Survival analysis of pension scheme mortality when data are missing (F. Ungolo et. al. (2019), Scandinavian Actuarial Journal).
 The real dataset is only partially available upon request to Francesco Ungolo (francescoungolo@gmail.com).